-Objectives for now are to build my EmComm knowledge, to get 100 entities confirmed on 10 meters, and to learn as much as I can from the rest of you out there.
+Objectives for now are to build my EmComm knowledge, support the Atlanta and National Red Cross, and to learn as much as I can from the rest of you out there.
 Also, I want to be able to operate for at least 48 hours on emergency power.

 Someday I will return to CW and try to get above 10 WPM.

 Back in the 1960s I was licensed as KN4NMU (Novice) and K4NMU (Technician).
 I did the usual Novice CW and some Technician phone as allowed during those times.
 I joined Army MARS in February, 1962 and got experience with Military protocols and a source of interesting and usable gear.
 I allowed my license to lapse while I was in college and the military.
 (This was in the 1970's.)